 What is SAW?

-We’re primarily a school for comics and graphic novels.
+We’re a school for comics and graphic novels.
 We offer a year-long program, many week-long opportunities, evening classes and online classes.
 We hold monthly art shows presenting excellence in illustrative and sequential art.

 Where Is SAW?